onyx-platform/onyx/doc/user-guide/concepts.md

 #### Segment

-A segment is the smallest unit of data in Onyx.
-Segments are required to be Clojure maps.
-They represent the data flowing through the cluster.
+A segment is the unit of data in Onyx, and it's represented by a Clojure map.
+Segments represent the data flowing through the cluster.

 #### Function

 A function is a construct that receives segments and emits segments for further processing.
-It literally translate down to a Clojure function.
+It literally translates down to a Clojure function.

 #### Plugin

 A plugin is a means for hooking into data sources to extract data as input and produce data as output.
+Onyx comes with a few plugins, but you can craft your own, too.

 #### Sentinel

 A sentinel is a value that can be pushed into Onyx to signal the end of a stream of data.
 This effectively lets Onyx switch between streaming and batching mode.
 The sentinel in Onyx is represented by the Clojure keyword `:done`.

-#### Coordinator

-The Coordinator is single node in the cluster responsible for doing distributed coordination.
-This node can be made highly available through traditional heart beat techniques as Datomic's transactor does.

 #### Peer